![]() |

 1976 First central heating and air conditioning system installed.
 Wheelchair ramp built by Forrest Bishop and Ray Gardner.
 Church interior renovations begun with paint and repair and choir loft enclosed.

-1979 New storm windows purchased and installed by Cecil Shirley Jr. 1981 Groundbreaking ceremony for social hall wing to be built on land donated by Cecil Shirley Sr. and the Spruill Family.
+1981 Groundbreaking ceremony for social hall wing to be built on land donated by Cecil Shirley Sr. and the Spruill Family.
 Ray Gardner headed construction and church craftsmen did all the work.

 1986 Porch added to front of church.